JonasMarx3007/ProteomisCoPYlot/README.md

 1. Upload your proteomics dataset (TSV or compatible format)
 2. Explore proteins and phosphosites interactively in the **Streamlit interface**
-3. Generate **quality control plots** with customizable size, resolution, and headers
+3. Generate **quality control plots** with customizable details
-4. Export figures for reports or publications
+4. Export figures for reports or presentations

 ---